markusunger/200_OK_admin/case-study.md

 Route handling inside the _200 OK_ application can therefore only be done by way of the distinct HTTP request method.
 A `DELETE` request is going to require a fundamentally different operation than a `GET` request.
 The exact route becomes what is essentially a parameter for that operation.
 The only difference between a `GET` request to `/users/3/comments` and `/lists/4` is whether the request aims for a whole resource collection or a specific item of it.
 Extracting this information from the request path is easy within the aforementioned naming constraints of a _200 OK_ API.
 This way of creating catch-all routes also works exceptionally well with the _materialized path_ approach for organizing the relationship between resources (see [the following chapter](#storing-relational-data-without-a-schema)).

-![illustration for showing the 4 different method handlers with the exact endpoint essentially being a set of arguments for the handler]

 When done early in the application's middleware stack, it is also easy to discern between valid resource requests and those that do not make sense within the loose limits.
 Rejecting a request can be done before many I/O-intensive operations.
 For example, a resource `/users/5/images` should only be valid if an item with the id of `5` in the `/users` collection already exists.
 If it doesn't, there should be no `images` resource for that user, making the request invalid.

 ### Storing Relational Data Without A Schema